 - the bulge (in both children and adults) is tender, swollen, or discolored

 Complications from umbilical hernias rarely occur in children.
-However, if the umbilical cord is trapped, additional complications can occur in both children and adults.
+However, additional complications can occur in both children and adults if the umbilical cord is incarcerated.

 - becomes painful

-- does not shrink in size after one year
+- doesn’t shrink after one year

 - becomes trapped or blocks the intestines

-Recovering from Surgery
+Recovering from surgery

 - infection at the wound site